What to look for in a maintenance request app

-Why you need a tenant maintenance app
+Why you need a maintenance request app

 Relying on residents to email, call, or visit the leasing office to report a maintenance issue is risky.
 The property manager might accidentally neglect pertinent information when they relay the issue to the maintenance team.
 So when the technician arrives at the unit, they won’t be adequately prepared to resolve the issue.

 Also, with many different channels to manage, work orders are easily lost or misplaced.
 This can be extremely frustrating for residents, site teams, and the maintenance staff.

 Best practice is to streamline the process by picking one channel by which residents can submit work orders and site staff can manage them all in one place.
 For cutting-edge management companies, that one channel is a robust maintenance request app.

 Apps make it easy for residents to submit a work order